-Artifact storage is collected and made available after the job run in the CLI and web interface.
+Artifact storage is collected and made available after the Experiment or Job run in the CLI and web interface.
 You can download any files that your job has placed in the

 /artifacts directory from the CLI or UI.
-If you need to get result data from a job run out of Paperspace, use the Artifacts directory.
+If you need to get result data from a job run out of Gradient, use the Artifacts directory.
 Learn more here.

 The Workspace storage is typically imported from the local directory in which you started your job.
 The contents of that directory are zipped up and uploaded to the container in which your job runs.
 The Workspace exists for the duration of the job run.
 If you need to push code up to Gradient and run it, using the Workspace storage is the way to do it.
 Learn more here.

-Paperspace experiments can generate machine learning models, which can be interpreted and stored in the Paperspace Model Repository.
+Paperspace experiments can generate machine learning models, which can be interpreted and stored in the Gradient Model Repository.

 Once a model is created, you can easily serve the model high-performance, low-latency micro-service with a RESTful API.
 Learn more here.